Where Should I Look? Optimised Gaze Control for Whole-Body Collision Avoidance in Dynamic Environments: Discussion

 The benefits of our approach will inevitably vary depending on the specifications of the robot on which it is implemented.
 For example, robots with a slower, more restricted head motion are likely to see smaller gains in map coverage.
 Conversely, as hardware improves and systems become more agile, we expect that our approach will lead to further performance gains across a range of platforms.

 In examining the trajectory-constrained gaze control challenge and developing our optimisation-based approach, we have primarily focused our testing on static environments.
 Whilst we demonstrate our approach in dynamic environments, to ensure that our approach provides a robust solution, further work is required in exploring the link between the tune-able parameters and the dynamic obstacles that we expect to encounter.
-Additionally, we will explore the incorporation of additional priors, that are typically available, into the optimisation to better observe dynamic obstacles.
+While it would be interesting to conduct further experiments in complex scenarios, and stress-test the approach in the presence of non-convex obstacles, these tests are more relevant for testing the motion planning method since the gaze control optimisation, as presented here, is agnostic to obstacles; we will thus explore this in future work.
+Additionally, we will explore the incorporation of additional priors that may be available, such as semantic information, into the optimisation to better observe dynamic obstacles.
 Humans in particular are likely to move in smooth, structured motions with a goal in mind --- a probability distribution over a known workspace could thus be used to represent the places that a human is likely to occupy -- these regions can be prioritised in the optimisation.
+Within the current framework, this could be achieved by assigning additional attributes to voxels for incorporation into the reward function.
 Further work in this area will extend our previous work \cite{Finean2020} of using predicted composite signed distance fields to account for predicted dynamic obstacle trajectories; this framework requires the perception system to observe and track dynamic obstacles local to the robot.
 Accounting for the predicted movement of moving obstacles, will help us avoid scenarios in which the motion planner repeatedly plans for the robot to go into the path of the moving obstacles.

+In this work, our primary focus has been to make observations that are relevant for collision-avoidance with additional exploratory reward being aimed at observing regions of space that have not been recently observed.
+An interesting avenue to explore in future work would be to combine this with the typical NBV problem and consider information gain in the reward function to promote efficient reconstruction of the environment.
+The difficulty in this approach will likely be determining the trade-off between the rewards for reconstructing the environment and for collision-avoidance, i.e. the swept trajectory term.

 A limitation that we observed when using active head behaviours is an increased error in pointcloud synchronisation and the effects of a rolling vs global shutter.
 Fast camera movements can result in `phantom' observations as well as inaccuracies in the position of observed objects.
 These errors can be mitigated by both maintaining a tight constraint on the time-synchronisation of robot joint states and received sensor measurements, as well as limiting the speed of head camera movements.